Drop in water levels continues

-Water levels throughout the Noorderzijlvest working area have begun to fall.
+Water levels throughout the region have begun to fall.
 Lower levels are also visible in the lower-lying areas around Leekstermeer.
 The precipitation of the past few hours has not led to any additional measures being taken.

 Decrease in water level at Leekstermeer

-Closing the check valve at Schouwerzijl and evenly distributing the excess water across the entire reservoir has caused the water level in Leekstermeer to drop.
-The pumping stations continue to operate in order to drain the excess water and return the water levels to the target level.
+Closing the check valve at Schouwerzijl and evenly distributing the excess water across the entire catchwater caused the water level in Leekstermeer to drop.
+The pumping stations operate in order to drain the excess water and bring the water levels back to the target level.
 There is still a considerable supply of water from Drenthe.
 In order to drain the excess water properly and quickly, the check valve at Schouwerzijl will remain closed.
 Last night, 17 million m3 was discharged into the Wadden Sea via the Cleveringsluizen.

 Inspections during the weekend as well